DiLi-Lab/MeRID-eye-tracking/guidelines/markdown/CONDA_ENVIRONMENT.md

    The root folder should end with this path: `.../wg1-experiment-implementation/`.
 Whatever is before that depends on where you stored the experiment on your local machine.

    Next, we can create the environment.
-This line creates a conda environment with the name `merid3.10` and installs the correct python version.
+This line creates a conda environment with the name `merid3.10` and installs the correct python version. <br>
+   If you are familiar with python and conda, and you want to create the environment with a different name, or you want to use a different python version, e.g. Python 3.9, which is also supported by the experiment, you can change the name of the environment and the python version in the command below.

    ```bash
    conda create --name merid3.10 python==3.10